^

 "No-one eats for free.
 You owe me your life."

 Ex's hands tighten for a fraction of a second on his wrists.
 His bones creak.
-The Exile is only pretending weakness, he realises - he's only winning now because the other mutant isn't treating it like a fight.
+The Exile is only pretending weakness, he realises - he's only winning now because the other isn't treating it like a fight.
 They're indulging him.

 And as the Supermutant looks down at the Exile, he sees in the sockets of their Deathclaw mask a peaceful, ancient rage.
 It is rage calcified into calm, decades of bitterness and betrayal piled up like sediment in the soul, the stony face of a mountain.
 This whole time the Supermutant had mistaken it for melancholy - it is, instead, hatred beyond imagining.
 A thousand Mr. Clipboards.